 What You Need to Know About Your Child's Undecorated Classroom

 You may walk into the classroom awaiting colorful posters and the alphabet perfectly glued to the walls without one single space of white left in the room.

 This, parents and teachers, could be a good thing.

-For one, children remember what they create.
-If they walk into a room filled with store bought posters and catchy phrases, they may think it looks nice, but are they reading it?
+If children walk into a room filled with store bought posters and catchy phrases, they may think it looks nice, but are they reading it?

-Parents, Do you notice the messages hanging in your office, or do you remember the ones that you and your team had created?
+Parents, do you notice the messages hanging in your office, or do you remember the ones that you and your team had created?
 The same concept goes for children regardless if it is their first day of preschool or their last year of fifth-grade.

-Children remember what they create.
+Again, Children remember what they create.

 Now, picture yourself in a room filled with student-created alphabet letters and posters made by the students in the classroom based on a previous lesson.

 This is the classroom I personally hope my child is placed in.

 Hand each student a letter to decorate with objects that begin with that same letter.
 Laminate, and hang.

 Give each child an index card with their name and birthdate on it.